SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Automation_Script.md

 ## How to use

-This driver allows you to launch Automation scripts and check information on those Automation scripts.
+This connector allows you to launch Automation scripts and check information on those Automation scripts.

-To use the driver, set the parameter **Request** with a block of JSON code to start the script, for example:
+To use the connector, set the parameter **Request** with a block of JSON code to start the script, for example:
 *{"ScriptName": "ExtractMaterials","ScriptParams": {"ContentXml": "Test"},"ScriptDummies":{"FunctionDve":{"DmaId":123,"ElementId":456}}}*

 ## Notes